zscaler/terraform-aws-cloud-connector-modules/examples/README.md

 **Terraform configurations and modules for deploying Zscaler Cloud Connector Cluster in AWS.**

-## Prerequisites
-(You will be prompted for AWS keys and region during deployment)
+## Prerequisites (You will be prompted for AWS keys and region during deployment)
-The AWS Terraform scripts leverage Terraform v1.1.9 which includes full binary and provider support for macOS M1 chips, but any Terraform version 0.13.7 should be generally supported.
-provider registry.terraform.io/hashicorp/aws v5.39.1 (minimum 5.32.0)

 ### AWS requirements
 1. A valid AWS account with Administrator Access to deploy required resources